julienfausty/HyperFox/README.md

 - HDF5: for input/output binary file formatting

+- MOAB: a c++ library for dealing with meshes and computing mesh entities.

 Also, the following library is used for the testing module:

 - Catch2: A unittesting library